PRTG API v2 Overview

 Introduction

-The PRTG API v2 is a REST API.
-This document describes how to use the PRTG API v2 and what to expect from it.
+This documentation refers to the PRTG API v2.
+It describes how to use the PRTG API v2 features and what to expect from it.

 Updates

-The new API follows the update cycle of PRTG.
+The PRTG API v2 follows the PRTG release cycle.
 Select the Canary release channel to get the latest updates.

 Versioning